fengboyue/jsdk/README.md

 It supports such following features:
 <p class="warn">
-Annotation, Reflection, AOP, IOC & Component, Dependency Injection, Thread, Timer, Unit Test, Event Bus, Animations, Application Framework.
+Annotation, Reflection, AOP, Component & Dependency Injection, Thread, Timer, Unit Test, Event Bus, Animations, Application Framework.
 A group of advanced widgets and more powerful toolboxes are also provided.
 </p>

 JSDK will greatly help you to develop libraries, components, widgets, applications and even games.